 Reason #1 – To Receive Caregiving Advice

 If you are the caregiver of a senior loved one, you understand that sometimes no matter what you do, it is never enough to deal with the increasing needs of your loved one.
 Perhaps seniors need help with daily tasks such as eating, going to the bathroom, dressing, or bathing.
-Having a geriatrician there with you can be a great step towards assisted living, because they can help you make the right choices in your particular situation.
+Having a geriatrician there with you can be a great step towards assisted living because they can help you make the right choices in your particular situation.

 Reason #2 – When You Notice Mental Decline

 As we get older, some loss of cognitive ability is to be expected.
-However, there are symptoms that may suggest that rather than standard loss of cognitive ability, we are talking about conditions such as Alzheimer’s disease or depression.
+However, there are symptoms that may suggest that rather than a standard loss of cognitive ability, we are talking about conditions such as Alzheimer’s disease or depression.
 Working with a geriatrician means that you have someone who understands the differences and can pick up slight nuances.

 Reason #3 – When Your Loved One Takes Multiple Medications

 As seniors get older, they may need numerous prescription drugs for a variety of medical conditions.
-Working with a geriatrician means that you have someone who understands drug interactions in seniors and is aware of certain side effects.
+Working with a geriatrician means that you have someone who understands drug interactions in seniors and is aware of specific side effects.